utshomax/postman-docs/src/pages/docs/collections/testing-api-performance.md

 * Select **Stop** to stop the performance test.
 * Select **Run Again** to configure and start the performance test again.
+* Select **All Runs** to view a list of all past performance runs for the collection.
 * Select the name of a request to open the request.

 ### Customizing the performance view